-Although all the way back when the Xbox One launched in 2013, they may have sufficed, 500GB hard drives don’t quite cut it now that there’s half a decade’s worth of games to download.
+At launch, the default 500GB hard drive that came installed in Xbox One consoles may have been sufficient, but nowadays it doesn’t quite cut it as game console storage solutions now, especially now that there’s half a decade’s worth of games to download.
 If you’re an Xbox One or Xbox One X owner, you’ll know of this trouble.
 Luckily, expanding your storage with an external hard drive is simple and affordable.
 We’ve gathered up a list of our top picks for the best external hard drive for Xbox One.
 Here they are.

 Thankfully for all of us, when creating the Xbox One, Microsoft thought ahead far enough to realise that people would need to use external hard drives in order to install the games they want to play.
 Not only did the company build the system with external hard drive capabilities in mind, but have even gone as far as to partner up with Seagate to create an Xbox branded external hard drive – an officially licensed third-party drive, to be precise.